alexandresoaresilva/holo_vid_label/README.md

 ### Always start the app using the holo_vid_labeler.m script.

-To load short videos, either:
+To load short videos, click on the upper-right button **select video (s)**.

-1. Store the videos into the app's folder **\_videos** OR
-2. Select videos from a folder using the **select video (s)** button.

 Bounding boxes are saved inside the the folder where the labeled videos are, in a directory called **label_files**.

 Two types of files are saved:

     1. <vid name>.mat files: they represent HoloVid objects without the frame images stored.

-    2. <vid name>_fr<frame no.>.txt files: each line shows the class id (number) followed by coordinates for the bounding box, with a delimiter of one whitespace.
+    2. <vid name>_fr<frame no.>.txt files: each line shows the class id (a number) followed by coordinates for the bounding box, with a delimiter of one whitespace.

     	 <class id>: x y w h

+         Example:

+            1: 257.91785 93.007645 167.68441 199.882305

+         If the bounding box was produced by a model detection, the <class id> will be a decimal number with the class score.
+Example:

+            .98: 837.08826 492.04996 153.99164 95.62204